hemantku101/collection-framework/LinkedHashset.md

-add(E e)	   Adds the specified element to this set if it is not already present. clear()	     Removes all of the elements from this set. contains(Object o)	Returns true if this set contains the specified element. isEmpty()	   Returns true if this set contains no elements. remove(Object o)	Removes the specified element from this set if it is present. size()	      Returns the number of elements in this set (its cardinality).
+-add(E e)	   Adds the specified element to this set if it is not already present.
+-clear()	     Removes all of the elements from this set.
+-contains(Object o)	Returns true if this set contains the specified element.
+-isEmpty()	   Returns true if this set contains no elements.
+-remove(Object o)	Removes the specified element from this set if it is present.
+-size()	      Returns the number of elements in this set (its cardinality).